RaphaelStinson/raphaelstinson.github.io/_tabs/about.md

 > My age: 28 years old

-> I live in: Nova Era, Minas Gerais, Brazil
+> I live in: Minas Gerais, Brazil

 > Languages that I speak (in order of skill):